Zeal-Operating-System/ZealOS/README.md

   - VBE support, VESA graphics.
   - Network card drivers, network stack.

+Every commit contains a "MyDistro.iso" in the /src/Tmp folder, which is an ISO build of that commit.

 Previous releases are currently archived on the `mega.nz` website:
   - [Previous Releases](https://mega.nz/#F!ZIEGmSRQ!qvL6Wk6THzE-dazkfT6N3Q)

 Changes include:
   - 60FPS.